 Naloxone is being distributed to homeless housing providers to help reduce heroin overdoses.
 There are also naloxone kits being given to local Sheriff’s offices in the event they need to conduct an overdose reversal.
 Not only is Naloxone being given to police but they are also being educated on the signs of heroin abuse.
 This allows them to react quickly in an emergency situation.

 While the state of Washington has seen a huge spike in heroin addiction in the past few years, lawmakers are implementing various ways of combatting the epidemic.
-Being educated on the signs of heroin abuse and signs of heroin addiction can save lives from overdose.
-Washington State is using methods to help heroin users and further crack down on people dealing heroin.
+Being educated on the signs of heroin abuse and signs of heroin addiction can save lives from an overdose.
+Washington State is using methods to help heroin users and further crack down on people dealing with heroin.
 The hope is that they will eventually see a decline in heroin use.